Our curriculum is based on the National Curriculum.

 For many years, we have had a commitment to a topic based approach to learning, making cross-curricular links, for example between history, geography, art and literacy and working around a broad termly theme such as ‘Explorers’, ‘World War 2’ or ‘A Victorian Childhood’.
-This is because we have a strong commitment to creativity, and aim to make the children’s learning vivid, real, engaging and exciting and to provide challenges that encourage their development in all areas.
+This is because we have a strong commitment to creativity, and aim to make the children’s learning vivid, real, engaging and memorable and to provide challenges that encourage their development in all areas.
 Our children tell us year after year that this is how they love learning.
 We have over 1000 pages on our website capturing our rich and engaging curriculum over several years.

 It is important to us that children embrace cultural capital and learning and remembering facts.
 Thus within our topics, the range and depth of what the children find out about is impressive and challenging.
 We create knowledge organizers – coined an ‘EP Collectable’, examples below – for each term’s topic which capture the key knowledge and vocabulary that will be covered.
 There are copies in class and copies are sent home.
-They are used as a reference and throughout the term are used for low stakes quizzes to assess progress.
+They are used as a reference and the term are used for low stakes quizzes to assess progress.

 To ensure breadth and balance, one term the topic is geography led, another is history led and the final topic is science led.

 We see learning as an adventure and one in which the whole community participates!
 Each topic is supported by at least three out of school visits – ably supported by parents – per term/topic to bring learning to life.
 In addition we enlist the support of storytellers, artists, engineers, designers and other specialists in school.
 Where appropriate children share their learning with parents through drama e.g. Macbeth in Year 5 whilst studying Shakespeare or a puppet show of Pinocchio whilst studying Toys in Year 1.
 Work generated covers the classroom walls and creates a beautiful and rich learning environment which changes each term.